WebOfTrustInfo/rwot1-sf/topics-and-advance-readings/advanced-web-of-trust-concepts.md

 OP_VERIFY
 ```

 The OP_MY-HASH would tell the virtual machine to create a new hash of this object and push it on the stack.
-OP_MY-SIGNATURE would place the digital signature for this object and push it on the stack.
+OP_MY-SIGNATURE would create the digital signature for this object and push it on the stack.
 OP_VERIFY would pop both of those values and return 0 if they are equal.

 This represents the simplest object, that is valid if its signature is valid.
-Basically the same as a self-signed certificate, except the rules for its validity is INSIDE the certificate.
+Basically it's the same as a self-signed certificate, except the rules for its validity are INSIDE the certificate.

 More complex scripts could replicate CA-style infrastructures, web-of-trust approaches, or using multisig to create certain useful kinds of smart contracts.

 Having the script be inside the certificate ensures that the same method is used to evaluate it on all devices.
-A refactoring of certificate policies into scripts that are executed, and a standard tested virtual machine that executes those scripts, may help avoid many of the common errors in certificate policy code in various apps and services.
+Putting a refactoring of certificate policies into scripts that are executed and including a standard-tested virtual machine that executes those scripts may help avoid many of the common errors in certificate policy code in various apps and services.

 The script inside a certificate can be inspected and evaluated.
 Like Bitcoin today, there may emerge some standard scripts that are trusted at a higher level than arbitrary written scripts.